sambaiga/sambaiga_old/_pages/about.md

 In 2017, Anthony joined IDLab, imec research group of the University of Ghent, in Belgium as a Ph.D.
 Machine learning researcher advised by [Tom Dhaene](http://sumo.intec.ugent.be/?q=tdhaene) and [Dirk Deschrijver](http://sumo.intec.ugent.be/members?q=ddeschrijver).
 His research focused on machine learning techniques applied to energy smart-meter data.
 He develops methods to identify active appliances and extract their corresponding power consumption from aggregate power [(energy-disaggregation)](https://en.wikipedia.org/wiki/Nonintrusive_load_monitoring) in residential and industrial buildings.

 His research interests lie in the intersections between Computational Sustainability and Artificial Intelligence.
-He works towards bridging the gap between laboratory and real-world applicability of machine learning for sustainable development.
+He works towards bridging the gap between research and real-world applicability of machine learning for sustainable development.